mrakic96/Hobby-Shop/README.md

 - Moderator can't see the admin checkbox in the edit user option

 #### Product management
+**Functionalities made**
+- edit product details
+- delete a product

 **Things to make**
 - products that contain name, price, details and image
-- functionalities to add, edit and remove products
+- functionality to add products